 - A workshop in spring 2019 to consider the current and future requirements for clinical academic careers (see Clinical academic careers workshop tab for further details).

-- A round table meeting in spring 2019 with senior stakeholders across the life sciences sector (for further details please visit our event page).
+- A roundtable in spring 2019 with senior stakeholders across the life sciences sector (for further details please visit our event page).

-- A round table meeting in summer 2019 to seek the patient perspective on enabling research in the NHS (for further details please visit out event page).
+- A roundtable in summer 2019 to seek the patient perspective on enabling research in the NHS (for further details please visit our event page).

 - Further engagement with key stakeholders as the project progresses.